g026r/pocket-library-toolkit/docs/collisions.md

 the first 512 bytes is not guaranteed to be unique between games.
 Mostly this results in the Pocket's library functionality being unable to detect whether a cartridge is using a revised ROM or confusing one region's release with another's.
 Though in a few cases it will confuse different games built on the same engine.

+TurboGrafx-16 & Lynx signatures do not appear to match with values I've been able to generate.
+Either the ROM is read differently by the Pocket or there is some extra data being added to it by the system.

 Collisions listed below are grouped under the signature that the Pocket generates for them.
 The games are listed in alphabetical order, which appears to be the order the Pocket stores its database of signatures in.
 As such, the first